blandger/image_frame_rle_coding/README.md

 ### Experiments for one startup

-Console application is used for gif image frame changes encoding by rle.
+Console application is used for gif image frame changes encoding by RLE (Run Length Encoding and Decoding).
 Program read frames from included GIF file (see src/main/resources/source_gif_image.gif) and writes 'different' frames into /output/ dir as 0.gif, 1.gif... files.

 ## JDK 17 is needed